What no one is preparing you for; Weird tips on traveling to Israel

+We have compiled a list of the most practical, and unique tips for traveling to Israel to make your trip an experience of a lifetime.
 When traveling to a new country that you have never been to before, preparing for your upcoming trip can be daunting.
-We have compiled a list of the most practical, and unique tips to make your trip to the fascinating country that is Israel an experience of a lifetime.
 Whether you are doing a solo trip to Israel, or with your family, Israel can provide vacations for every type of traveler, whether you are looking for a beach vacation, religious experience, or cultural deep dive, Israel has it.

 Looking for some advice for a trip to Israel?
 We have got the top 5 tips for traveling to Israel that no one else will tell you.
 Here are the unique and weird tips for visiting Israel to properly prepare you for the trip of a lifetime.